bsneider/wrapped/README.md

 - **Streak Tracking** - Longest and current coding streaks
 - **The Damage** - Total API cost (in USD and burritos 🌯)

+### 🎭 NEW: Developer Personality

+Get matched to a personality type based on your coding patterns:
+- **The Night Architect** - Building empires while the world sleeps
+- **The Terminal Wizard** - Command line is your canvas
+- **The Chaos Pilot** - Thriving in entropy
+- **The Efficiency Expert** - Every token counts
+- **The Deep Diver** - Marathon sessions, massive context
+- And more!

+### 🏙️ NEW: Coding City Match

+Like Spotify's "Sound Town" - get matched to a tech city!
+- Tokyo 🇯🇵 - The city that never sleeps
+- Stockholm 🇸🇪 - Early riser productivity
+- Berlin 🇩🇪 - Techno-fueled marathons
+- San Francisco 🇺🇸 - Startup energy
+- And more!

+### 📁 NEW: Top Projects Explorer

+See your most active projects with:
+- Session counts
+- Message totals
+- Token usage
+- Ranked by activity

 ### 🎨 Aesthetic

 - Synthwave/Cyberpunk color palette